 This assessment results in a determination of whether the privilege of self-insurance can be granted, and what security is necessary.
 The security may be in the form of a bond from a licensed surety company, Certificate of Deposit, United States government obligations, Letter of Credit or cash, in the minimum amount of $750,000.
 Most security amounts are considerably higher than the minimum.
 The employer may also be required to carry excess coverage.
 If the applicant is a subsidiary of a larger corporation, a parental guarantee will usually be required.
 (Note that even if self-insurance is subsequently surrendered or revoked, the security must remain in place to cover all outstanding liability for the period of self-insurance.)

 The Workers' Compensation Act provides for the annual payment of a tax up to 3.25 percent of the basic manual insurance premium calculated by applying the manual premium rates effective on January 1 of the calendar year payroll reporting period.
 The assessment rate may fluctuate from year to year depending on the Commission's operating costs and fund requirements.
-The 2019 assessment rates will be 2.00% for the Administrative Fund, .15% for the Uninsured Employer's Fund, and 0% for the Second Injury Fund for a total assessment rate of 2.15%.
+The 2020 assessment rates are 2.00% for the Administrative Fund, 0% for the Uninsured Employer's Fund, and 0% for the Second Injury Fund for a total assessment rate of 2.0%.
 (The respective maximum rates for the three funds are 2.5 percent, .5 percent, and .25 percent.)

 If approved, the applicant is issued a Certificate of Self-Insurance which remains in full force and effect until voluntarily surrendered or revoked by the Commission.
 The self-insurer must pay directly all benefits to which the employee is entitled under Virginia law.
 The Commission also requires that the self-insurer designate a single in-state representative who can meet the requirements specified in the 1991 directive on designated representatives.
 Requirements regarding addresses to be used for the routine handling of claims are included in Section 4 of that same directive.